Skip to main content

 )

-More information about launching evaluation tasks can be found here.
+More information about launching evaluations can be found here.

 Retrieving Evaluation Results

-Once the evaluation tasks are completed, you can retrieve them to analyze the results.
+Once the evaluations are completed, you can retrieve them to analyze the results.

-# First, get all evaluations for the product
+# First, get all sessions for the version

 for evaluation in evaluations: